Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Intrinsic Dimension Predicts NRC Generalization

-\paragraph{Test MSE with respect to \(\mathbf{ID_H}\) behaves differently according to its relationship to \(\mathbf{ID_Y}\).} This can be seen in the middle column of Figure \ref{fig:5x3-subfig}.
-There are fundamental differences between collapsed and non-collapsed models: \begin{itemize}[left=0pt] \item $(ID_H < ID_Y)$: In this regime, the model's features are confined to a manifold whose intrinsic dimension is lower than that of the targets.
-This \textit{over-compression} means the last-layer features lack information essential for reconstructing the full target manifold; see Section \ref{geometric_proof} for a theoretical explanation of this claim.
-This, in turn, leads to poor performance on both train and test data.
-The generalization gap is small not because the performance is good, but because the model fails for both seen and unseen data.
+\begin{itemize}[leftmargin=16pt] \item $(\idh < \idy)$: In this regime, the collapsed model's features are confined to a manifold whose intrinsic dimension is lower than that of the targets.
+This \textit{over-compression} intuitively means the last-layer features lack information essential for reconstructing and generalizing beyond the full target manifold, and Section \ref{sec:mathematical_analysis} will present a mathematical formulation of this claim.
 In this regime, generalization can be improved when the intrinsic dimension of last-layer features is increased, for example, by altering the network architecture or the regularization parameters.
-We can now answer the question posed in the Introduction: Why does neural collapse hinder generalization in multivariate regression (as observed in Figure \ref{fig:collapse})?
-The explanation simply follows from $(i)$ the monotonic relationship between NRC1 and $ID_H$ and $(ii)$ the reconstruction loss that arises when $(ID_H < ID_Y)$, as just described.
+We can now answer the question posed in the Introduction: Why does neural collapse hinder generalization in multivariate regression?
+The explanation simply follows from $(1)$ the monotonic relationship between NRC1 and $ID_H$; and $(2)$ the reconstruction inability as just described.